History of Hungary: World War II

+Hungarian participation in Operation Barbarossa during 1941 was limited in part because the country had no large army before 1939, and the time to prepare, train and equip troops was short.
 After war against Russia broke out on the Eastern Front in 1941, many Hungarian officials argued for participation in the war on the German side so as not to encourage Hitler into favoring Romania in the event of border revisions in Transylvania.
 Hungary entered the war and on 1 July 1941, at the direction of the Germans, the Hungarian Karpat Group advanced far into southern Russia.
 At the Battle of Uman, the Gyorshadtest participated in the encirclement of the 6th Soviet Army and the 12th Soviet Army.
-Twenty Soviet divisions were captured or destroyed.

-Worried about Hungary's increasing reliance on Germany, Admiral Horthy forced Bárdossy to resign and replaced him with Miklós Kállay, a veteran conservative of Bethlen's government.
+Worried about Hungary's increasing reliance on Germany, Admiral Horthy forced Bárdossy to resign and replaced him with Miklós Kállay.
 Kállay continued Bárdossy's policy of supporting Germany against the Red Army, while he also surreptitiously entered into negotiations with the Western Powers.

 In late 1941, the Hungarian army participated in the invasion of Yugoslavia and the invasion of the Soviet Union.
 Poland quickly collapsed, and Hungary allowed 70,000 Polish refugees to enter, much to Hitler's annoyance.
 During the Battle of Stalingrad, the Hungarian Second Army suffered terrible losses.
 Shortly after the fall of Stalingrad in January 1943, the Hungarian Second Army effectively ceased to exist as a functioning military unit.

 Secret negotiations with the British and Americans continued.
 Aware of Kállay's deceit and fearing that Hungary might conclude a separate peace, Hitler ordered Nazi troops to launch Operation Margarethe and occupy Hungary in March 1944.
 Döme Sztójay, an avid supporter of the Nazis, became the new prime minister with the aid of a Nazi military governor, Edmund Veesenmayer.
-SS Colonel Adolf Eichmann went to Hungary to oversee the large-scale deportations of Jews to German death camps in occupied Poland.
+SS Colonel Adolf Eichmann went to Hungary to oversee the large-scale deportations of Jews to German death camps.
 Between 15 May and 9 July 1944, the Hungarians deported 437,402 Jews to the Auschwitz concentration camp.
 In August 1944, Horthy replaced Sztójay with the anti-Fascist General Géza Lakatos.
 Under the Lakatos regime, the acting Interior Minister Béla Horváth ordered Hungarian gendarmes to prevent any Hungarian citizens from being deported.

 In September 1944, Soviet forces crossed the Hungarian border.
 On 15 October 1944, Horthy announced that Hungary had signed an armistice with the Soviet Union.
 The Hungarian army ignored the armistice.
 The Germans launched Operation Panzerfaust and, by kidnapping his son (Miklós Horthy Jr.), forced Horthy to abrogate the armistice, depose the Lakatos government, and name the leader of the Arrow Cross Party, Ferenc Szálasi, as prime minister.
 Szálasi became prime minister of a new fascist Government of National Unity and Horthy abdicated.
-In cooperation with the Nazis, Szálasi restarted the deportations of Jews, particularly in Budapest.
-Thousands more Jews were killed by Hungarian Arrow Cross members.
 The retreating German army demolished the rail, road, and communications systems.